Getting Started

 - Use

-to specify the output file path.
-(Defaults to~Downloads/updated_pwd.pdf
+-oor--outputto specify the output file path.
+(Defaults to~Downloads/updated_pwd.pdfif not specified)

 Delete Pages